-- Replace old modules and add new modules as specified on the Control Unit Diagram of Form 1, System Planning.
-See Chapter 2, "Installing the Control Unit" if you need instructions. - 4.
+- 3. Replace old modules and add new modules as specified on the Control Unit Diagram of Form 1, System Planning.
+See "Installing the Control Unit" in Chapter 2 if you need instructions. - ▶ 4.
 Install the Release 4.0 processor module in the carrier.
 See "Installing the Processor" in Chapter 2. - 5.
 Perform a frigid start (System Erase) to ensure that system programming is returned to default values.
 Use System Erase from the SPM Maintenance menu: